- What is WAC?

 How does WAC impact me as a faculty member at York?

-All General Education courses at York College are taught as Writing Enhanced, which means that faculty are required to integrate writing-to-learn and learning-to-write activities into all aspects of the course throughout the semester.
+All General Education courses at York College are taught as Writing Enhanced, which means that faculty is required to integrate writing-to-learn and learning-to-write activities into all aspects of the course throughout the semester.
 In addition, you may be assigned to teach--or choose to teach--a Writing Intensive course.

 Who is on the Writing Intensive Advisory Committee?

 The rotating interdisciplinary faculty of the Writing Intensive Advisory Committee review writing intensive proposals each year.
 Please check this page for current members.